tasdikrahman/tasdikrahman.me/_posts/2020-10-08-the-making-of-bhola-your-cert-expiration-overseer-part-1.md

 Thanks to [Joy](https://twitter.com/hashfyre/), for pointing the above out to me.

+Then there is a [guide](https://www.robustperception.io/get-alerted-before-your-ssl-certificates-expire), on how to do with prometheus, via the the [blackbox exporter](https://github.com/prometheus/blackbox_exporter)

 And the good old `openssl` command will always be there

 ```bash